UT Tyler Department of Political Science

 Choose a minor and electives that complement your major with history, political thought and theory, the American political system, ethics and justice, economics, human behavior, mass communications and cultural studies.
 Because the best law schools expect students to have two years of college-level foreign language, the B.A. degree is recommended.

-The Pre-Law minor is an 18-hour interdisciplinary minor designed to prepare students for the post-undergraduate study of law.
-It consists of 12 hours of required core courses and 6 hours from a list of selected electives.
+The pre-law minor is an 18-hour interdisciplinary minor designed to prepare students for the post-undergraduate study of law.
+It consists of 12 hours of required core courses and six hours from a list of selected electives.
 Courses taken to fulfill requirements for a major cannot be applied to the minor.
 Courses in the minor include:

 Core Courses (12 hrs.):

 POLS 3321: Jurisprudence or POLS 4320: The Judicial System and Process

 POLS 4321: American Constitutional Law or POLS 4322: The Law of Civil Liberties